swcarpentry/shell-novice/06-find.md

 matched.  (-F is specified by POSIX.)
 ...        ...        ...
 ~~~
+> ## Man Pages {.callout}

-At first, the syntax used in a man page can be confusing.
-Here are some quick tips to help you use a man page effectively:
+> At first, the syntax used in a man page can be confusing.
+Here are some quick tips to help you use a man page
+> effectively:
-* [ and ] in the SYNOPSIS indicate optional parameters to the program.
-For example in in `grep` [FILE...] means that passing files to the program is optional, in this case because `grep` can read from standard input (stdin)
+> * [ and ] in the SYNOPSIS indicate optional parameters to the program.
+For example in in grep [FILE...] means > that passing files to the program is optional, in this case because grep can read from standard input (stdin)
-* The | character means logical OR.
-For example, in the SYNOPSIS, [-e PATTERN | -f FILE] means that you may optionally call `grep` with -e PATTERN or -f FILE
+> * The | character means logical OR.
+For example, in the SYNOPSIS, [-e PATTERN | -f FILE] means that you may
-* When browsing a man page, you can quickly search for a key word by typing '/' to enter search mode, followed by the key word.
-For example, typing '/recursive' will quickly take you the first occurence of the word 'recursvie'.
-You can move to the next occurence by pressing the 'n' key.
+> optionally call grep with -e PATTERN or -f FILE

 > ## Wildcards {.callout}
 >